Feature Branch Workflow

 Meanwhile, John is doing the exact same thing

-While Mary and Bill are working on marys-feature and discussing it in her pull request, John is doing the exact same thing with his own feature branch.
+and discussing it in her pull request, John is doing the exact same thing with his own feature branch.
 By isolating features into separate branches, everybody can work independently, yet it’s still trivial to share changes with other developers when necessary.

 Where To Go From Here

 For a walkthrough of feature branching on Bitbucket, check out the Using Git Branches documentation.
-By now, you can hopefully see how feature branches are a way to quite literally multiply the functionality of the single master branch used in the Centralized Workflow.
-In addition, feature branches also facilitate pull requests, which makes it possible to discuss specific commits right inside of your version control GUI.
+By now, you can hopefully see how feature branches are a way to quite literally multiply the functionality of the single master

 The Feature Branch Workflow is an incredibly flexible way to develop a project.
 The problem is, sometimes it’s too flexible.
 For larger teams, it’s often beneficial to assign more specific roles to different branches.
 The Gitflow Workflow is a common pattern for managing feature development, release preparation, and maintenance.